 Plan year July 1 through June 30.
 Eligibility Local government employees in covered correctional service for a county administered jail or correctional facility or in a regional correctional facility administered by multiple counties, who are directly responsible for security, custody and control of persons confined in jail or facility, who are expected to respond to incidents within the jail or facility, and who are not members of the Public Employees Police and Fire Fund.
-Contributions Shown as a percent of s alary: Member 5.83% Employer 8.75% Member contributions a Revenue Code 414(h). are "picked up" according to the provisions of Internal Allowable service Local Government Correctional Service during which member contributions were made (effective July 1, 1999).
-May also include certain leaves of absence military service and periods while temporary Worker's Compensation is paid.
-Salary retirement plans, net ir employer.
-Excludes und payments, Workers' Co spending accounts, cafe cted for deferred compensation or supplemental scome from fees and sick leave payments funded by the used annual leaves and sick leave payments, severance mpensation benefits and employer-paid flexible eteria plans, healthcare expense accounts, day-care ts and the cost of insurance coverage.
+Contributions Shown as a percent of salary: Member 5.83% Employer 8.75% "picked up" according to the provisions of Internal Allowable service were made (effective July Local Government Correctional Service during which member contributions were made (effective July 1, 1999).
+May also include certain leaves of absence, military service and periods while temporary Worker's Compensation is paid.
+Salary Includes amounts deducted for deferred compensation or supplemental retirement plans, net income from fees and sick leave payments funded by the employer.
+Excludes unused annual leaves and sick leave payments, severance payments, Workers' Compensation benefits and employer-paid flexible spending accounts, cafeteria plans, healthcare expense accounts, day-care expenses, fringe benefits and the cost of insurance coverage.
 Average salary Average of the five highest successive years of salary.
 Average Salary is based on all Allowable Service if less than five years.
-Vesting Hired before July 1, 201 Hired after June 30, 201 • Retirement · · · · Normal retirement benefit Age/service requirement Age 55 and vested.
-Proportionate Retirement Annuity is available at age 65 and one year of Allowable Service.
-Amount , 1.9% of Average Salary for each year of Allowable Service, pro rata for completed months, adjusted for partial vesting if applicable.
+Vesting Hired before July 1, 2010: Hired after June 30, 2010: 100% vested after 3 years of Allowable Service.
+50% vested after 5 years of Allowable Service; 60% vested after 6 years of Allowable Service; 70% vested after 7 years of Allowable Service; 80% vested after 8 years of Allowable Service; 90% vested after 9 years of Allowable Service; and 100% vested after 10 years of Allowable Service.
+Retirement · Normal retirement benefit Age/service requirement Age 55 and vested.
+Propor one year of Allowable Serv tionate Retirement Annuity is available at age 65 and ice.
+Amount 1.9% of Average Salary for each year of Allowable Service, pro rata for completed months, adjusted for partial vesting if applicable.